Climate DT Parameter Series Plot- Data Access using DEDL HDA

 This notebook authenticates a user with DestinE services, constructs and submits data requests to the DEDL HDA API for Climate Digital Twin projections, polls for availability, downloads GRIB data for multiple years, and visualizes it using EarthKit.

-• 5 grib file files containing the requested data,
+4 grib file files containing the requested data, deleted in the last cell

-• 5 maps plot of the monthly mean of the 2 metre temperature at different times.
+4 maps plot of the 2 metre temperature at different years.

 Import all the required packages.